uselagoon/lagoon-cli/docs/commands/lagoon_add_notification_webhook.md

 ### Options

 ```
   -h, --help                   help for webhook
   -n, --name string            The name of the notification
+      --organization-id uint   ID of the Organization
   -w, --webhook string         The webhook URL of the notification
 ```

 ### Options inherited from parent commands